 Thief Ants

 BIOLOGY

-Colonies tend to be smaller than those of other ant species containing only a few hundred up to several thousand workers, but can contain many queens.
+An interesting ant characteristic is that colonies tend to be smaller than those of other ant species containing only a few hundred up to several thousand workers, but can contain many queens.
 Thief ants are often confused with pharaoh ants, although they differ in characteristics.
 These ants are also referred to as “grease ants” or “sugar ants” because of their taste for greasy foods and sweet treats.
 Thief ants will also feed on dead rats and mice, therefore, they might carry disease-inducing organisms to human food.
 They may also serve as hosts for tapeworm.

+Thief Ants